Nightmare Fuel / Pokémon Mystery Dungeon

-So you're walking around a dungeon, and what's this?
+- So you're walking around a dungeon, and what's this?
 A Kecleon shop!
 Hey, wouldn't it be so funny to steal some stuff from the sucker?
 You're level 100 and already saved the world, so they wouldn't attack you, knowing that it's just a player having a little fun, right?
 WRONG!
 More and more of them come up to swarm you in ridiculous numbers.
 They will catch up to you, and gang up on you so they can slaughter you!
 A seemingly innocent Pokemon becomes a shopkeeper so determined that he will defeat anyone who steals from him in a violent manner!
+Not only that. but enemy Pokemon won't even try to stop him!
+Even so, they'd probably be maimed by thousands of Kecleon swarming their butts.
 And where did all the other Kecleon come from?

-You can't outrun Ghost-types because they can walk through walls and sometimes you may get in the way of one so that it can't get out of the wall for you to attack it, but it can still attack you.
-The same can be said for Fire- and Water-types for when they walk through lava and water, respectively.
+- You can't outrun Ghost-types because they can walk through walls and sometimes you may get in the way of one so that it can't get out of the wall for you to attack it, but it can still attack you.

 Red/Blue Rescue Team

-Some of the Friend Areas show clear signs of former human occupation; in particular, the Power Plant and Weird Laboratory even mention specifically that they were constructed in ancient times by humans, and then abandoned.
+- Some of the Friend Areas show clear signs of former human occupation; in particular, the Power Plant and Decrepit Lab even mention specifically that they were constructed in ancient times by humans, and then abandoned.
 In addition, the Pokémon of this world know what humans are but have never met one, as though they were a legend or relic out of the past.
 Implications are up to the players' own imagination.

 Explorers of Time/Darkness/Sky